Mini Whiteboards: 7 Ways To Use Teachers’ Favourite Classroom Resource

 3. Know your next steps

 Even with the best planned, most engaging lessons, children often need more time to become familiar with a new concept or to develop confidence applying a new method independently.
-When using drywipe boards to assess pupil understanding, it is important that you are prepared for any outcome.
+When using drywipe boards as an assessment for learning strategy, it is important that you are prepared for any outcome.

 The flowchart below recommends different paths you can take depending on the outcome from using whiteboards.
 This assumes that the majority of students are working independently and not copying each other’s answers, so it’s worth making sure you’ve established expectations for students before you start!